Should Investors Worry About H - GuruFocus.com

-The latest data from GuruFocus shows that EVP and Chief Medical Officer Jeffrey Sherman sold 28352 shares of Horizon Therapeutics PLC (HZNP) on 2022-12-12.
+The latest data from GuruFocus shows that EVP, GM of Compute Neil Macdonald sold 9104 shares of Hewlett Packard Enterprise Co (HPE) on 2022-12-13.

 Investors may be concerned when an insider sells shares.
 It could be a sign that insiders are turning bearish on the stock of their own company.
 Insiders have a unique advantage in determining the value of their company, so when they begin selling, investors pay attention.
-Let’s take a look at this insider sell to see if Horizon Therapeutics PLC deserves some skepticism from investors.
+Let’s take a look at this insider sell to see if Hewlett Packard Enterprise Co deserves some skepticism from investors.

-Over the past year, Jeffrey Sherman has sold 70361 shares in total.
+Over the past year, Neil Macdonald has sold 57998 shares in total.

 Insider trends